VictorBarrigaJr/.emacs.d/README.md

 the packages you want to try and need.
 To do that, try +M-x el-get-install+ then +TAB+, and you will have a list

-It's possible that in the future this very simple emacs setup will somewhat grow into something a little more involved and use several files.
+In the future this very simple emacs setup will grow and use several files.

 ### Changing Preferences ###

 If you want a different setup from the basic +emacs-kicker+ here, the simplest way is certainly to fork the project on github then use your own